FrancisVila/Axway_Docs4All_Hackathon/doctheme/pages/apigateway/cassadmin/cassandra_BestPractices.md

 folder: apigateway
 ---

+## New section
+The purpose of this section is to test the edit by reader process.

 # <span class="api_gateway_variablescassandra">Apache Cassandra</span> best practices

 Follow the best practices in this section to achieve a stable